xxxserxxx/lingo/README.md

 Features:
 ---------
-1. Storing messages in JSON files.
+1. Storing messages in TOML files.
 2. Support for nested declarations.
 2. Detecting language based on Request headers.
 3. Very simple to use.